sdiehl/kaleidoscope/tutorial.md

 In short, we strongly recommend that you use this technique for building SSA form, unless there is an extremely good reason not to.
 Using this technique is:

-* Proven and well tested: llvm-gcc and clang both use this technique for local mutable variables.
+* Proven and well tested:  clang uses this technique for local mutable variables.
 As such, the most common clients of LLVM are using this to handle a bulk of their variables.
 You can be sure that bugs are found fast and fixed early.
 * Extremely Fast: mem2reg has a number of special cases that make it fast in common cases as well as fully general.
 For example, it has fast-paths for variables that are only used in a single block, variables that only have one assignment point, good heuristics to avoid insertion of unneeded phi nodes, etc.